pwyatt521/mowsy-app/mowsy-app/README.md

-# Mowsy App - React Native Cross-Platform Application
+# Mowsy React Native Application

-A fully-featured React Native application for Mowsy, the hyperlocal gig economy platform connecting neighbors for yard work jobs and equipment rentals.
-This production-ready app includes complete job posting/browsing, equipment rental management, user authentication, and real-time API integration.
+The cross-platform mobile and web application for the Mowsy platform, built with React Native and Expo.
+This production-ready app provides a complete marketplace for yard work services and equipment rentals within local communities.

 ## 🚀 Quick Start